Offline Reinforcement Learning of High-Quality Behaviors Under Robust Style Alignment: Style-Conditioned Implicit Q-Learning

 \textbf{Style labeling and data programming.} The various definitions of behavior styles in the literature can be divided into unsupervised settings \citep{li2017infogailinterpretableimitationlearning, hausman2017multimodalimitationlearningunstructured, wang2017robustimitationdiversebehaviors, sorl, swr} and supervised settings \citep{ctvae, bcpmi}.
-In particular, following \cite{ctvae, bcpmi}, we focus on the data programming \citep{ratner2017dataprogrammingcreatinglarge} paradigm, using labeling functions as the criterion.
-However, unlike \cite{ctvae, bcpmi}, which define their labeling functions on full trajectories given any criterion $\lambda$, we define ours as hard-coded functions on subtrajectories \(\lambda:\Tilde{\mathcal{T}} \rightarrow \llbracket 0, |\lambda|-1 \rrbracket\), with \(|\lambda|\) the number of categories of \(\lambda\).
+In particular, following \citet{ctvae, bcpmi}, we focus on the data programming \citep{ratner2017dataprogrammingcreatinglarge} paradigm, using labeling functions as the criterion.
+However, unlike in \citet{ctvae, bcpmi}, where labeling functions are defined on full trajectories given any criterion $\lambda$, we define ours as hard-coded functions on subtrajectories \(\lambda:\Tilde{\mathcal{T}} \rightarrow \llbracket 0, \lvert \lambda \rvert -1 \rrbracket\), with \(\lvert\lambda\rvert\) the number of categories of \(\lambda\).
 Using such labeling functions has several benefits.
-As noted in \cite{ctvae}, labeling functions are simple to specify yet highly flexible.
+As noted in \citet{ctvae}, labeling functions are simple to specify yet highly flexible.
 They reduce \textbf{labeling cost} by eliminating manual annotation, which is often time-consuming and expensive, and, crucially, they enhance interpretability, a key limitation of unsupervised approaches, thereby enabling clearer notions of \textbf{interpretability} and more direct \textbf{alignment measurement}.
-While previous works as \cite{ctvae, bcpmi} have focused on trajectory-level labels \(\lambda(\tau)\), we argue that relying on per-timestep labeling functions, defined in our framework as labels of windows, is a more pragmatic choice.
-Indeed, as various styles can have various timescales, styles can in fact vary across a trajectory, which can lead to avoidable \textbf{credit assignment} issues.
+While previous works such as \citet{ctvae, bcpmi} have focused on trajectory-level labels \(\lambda(\tau)\), we argue that relying on per-timestep labeling functions, defined in our framework as labels of windows, is a more pragmatic choice.
+Indeed, as different styles can operate at different timescales, styles can in fact vary across a trajectory, which can lead to avoidable \textbf{credit assignment} issues.
 As such, given a labeling function \(\lambda\), we annotate the dataset \(\mathcal{D}\) by marking each state-action pair \((s_t,a_t)\) of each of its trajectories \(\tau\) as "contributing" to the style of its corresponding window of radius \(w(\lambda)\):